 The Blue Book covers both physical and mental impairments, and it discusses many serious diseases that can be disabling.
-Part A (for adults age 18 and over) and Part B (for children under age 18) each have 14 categories of disability listings.
+Part A (for adults age 18 and over) and Part B (for children under age 18) each have 14 categories of medical conditions.

 For Part B, Child Listings, some of the most commonly used listings include:

-To meet the listings, you will generally need to show that your impairment will last for at least 12 months (or for the duration specified in the Blue Book), and that you meet all the given medical requirements for your impairment.
+To meet the listings, you'll generally need to show that your impairment will last for at least 12 months (or for the duration specified in the Blue Book, if different) and that you meet all the given medical requirements for the listing.

-Almost all the listings in the Blue Book require proof of objective (observable) medical data.
-The SSA places great emphasis on the existence of laboratory findings such as x-rays, MRIs (magnetic resonance imaging), chemical analysis, exercise tests, and psychological tests when reviewing your disability claim.
+Almost all the listings in the Blue Book require objective (observable) medical data and test results to prove you meet the listing.
+Social Security places great emphasis on the existence of laboratory findings such as X-rays, MRIs (magnetic resonance imaging), blood tests, exercise tests, and psychological tests when reviewing your disability claim.

-Quite often you might have medical experts disagree with each other on whether you meet a listing.
-If this occurs, and your disability claim is denied, you should appeal the denial.
-You should also contact an attorney if your case is nearing the hearing level stage before an Administrative Law Judge (ALJ).
+Quite often medical experts will disagree with each other on whether you meet a listing.
+If this happens, and the SSA denies your disability claim, you can and should appeal the denial.

-When you do not meet all of the medical criteria specified in a disability listing, you still could argue that you are disabled based on medical "equivalence."
-You will need to prove that your impairment has the same level of severity and lasts as long as a particular Blue Book listing, even though it doesn't match the criteria exactly.
+When you don't meet all of the medical criteria specified in a disability listing, you still could argue that you're disabled based on medical "equivalence."
+You'll need to prove that your impairment has the same level of severity and lasts as long as a particular Blue Book listing, even though it doesn't match the criteria exactly.

 At the initial application stage, the SSA's medical and psychological consultants will review your disability claim and give an opinion as to whether your medical condition meets or equals a listing.
 This is the first step in the SSA disability process, where it's common for claims to be denied.
 If your claim is denied at this stage, you should appeal.